OpenAF/openaf/README.md

 ````

 But you can use a previous stable openaf build if the ow.test and ojob functionality could be broken by your changes.

-## Uninstall

-Just delete the original empty folder where you executed the install command.

 ## Links